Use code ESIMDB15 for 15% discount. Limited time only.

 I bought an eSim for my 21 day vacation, it was a 30gb data plan.
 4 days in my vacation and after using only 3.5gb the eSim stopped working out of nowhere.
 I sent an email to customer service, a message on their app and I tried to contact them any way possible.
 They take more than 24h hours sometimes 48 hours to answer back to their email.
 I even answered back to one of their emails 2 mins after they sent one to me and they took 24+ hours to answer back.
 After 5 days of waiting for them to fix the issue I had to buy another eSim from another company because I needed data to travel.
 They never figured out the issue and they never want to give me a refund.
 This was the worst customer service I ever experience!
 The eSim from AirHub didn't worked for the rest of the trip.
 NEVER BUY A eSIM FROM AIRHUB!!
 This is a scam!

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in South Africa, alongside over 1500 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget.
+Currently, eSIMDB lists over 80 travel eSIM brands offering service in South Africa, with a substantial collection of over 1800 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget.

 In South Africa, the primary Mobile Network Operators (MNOs) providing infrastructure for mobile services are: